-The proposed Cova-1 well will be drilled as a vertical exploration well.
-Drilling will be undertaken using the drillship, Saipem 10000.
-The specifications of the Saipem 10000 are presented in Appendix B.
+All wells will be drilled as vertical exploration wells.
+Drilling will be undertaken using the drillship, Saipem 10000 (see Appendix B for specifications).
 On arrival at site, the drillship will move into position and remain in position using the Class III Dynamic Positioning system.
-Table 2.2 outlines the drilling programme for the Cova-1 exploration well and Figure 2.2 presents the well schematic diagram.
+Table 2.1 outlines the typical drilling programme for an exploration well and Figure 2.2 presents the well schematic diagram.

-Drilling is scheduled to commence in July 2010, subject to obtaining environmental approval.
-The drilling program is scheduled to take 45 days to complete.
+Drilling of the first well is scheduled to commence in November 2010, subject to regulatory approvals.
+Each well is expected to take around 45 days to complete.